Preventing foot-and-mouth disease

 Preventing these illegal activities is the best way to prevent an outbreak of FMD in Australia

 Australia's quarantine laws and border surveillance restrict the importation of FMD-susceptible animals and products, including salted and cured meats.

 To help keep Australia FMD-free, travellers entering Australia must declare:

 - all food, plant material and animal products to ensure they are free from pests and diseases

 - if they have visited a farm while overseas.

-FMD virus fragments have been detected in meat confiscated at Australian airports by the Australian Government of Agriculture, Water and the Environment.
-Some travellers have had their visa cancelled because of these biosecurity breaches.
+FMD virus fragments have been detected in meat and meat products confiscated at Australian airports by the Australian Government Department of Agriculture, Water and the Environment.
+Australian Border Force officials can cancel visas and refuse entry to Australia for serious biosecurity breaches.

-You can help keep FMD out of Australia by sharing this information with any travellers you know, particularly if they will be visiting or working on farms in Australia.
+You can help keep FMD out of Australia by sharing this information with any international travellers you know and ensuring family and friends know not to send parcels containing items that may pose a biosecurity risk to Australia.